 The Intex Excursion Pro gives you the stability you need, which helps make this an excellent option for beginning kayakers.

-The adjustable seatbacks are a nice addition, but overall the seats are not the best but are serviceable.
-I own a variation of this model and I usually deflate the seat bottom, which allows more upper back support.
+The adjustable seatbacks are an excellent addition, but overall the seats are not the best but are serviceable.
+I own a variation of this model, and I usually deflate the seat bottom, which allows more upper back support.

-There are no built-in storage areas, like hatches, or bungee storage, but there is room under the bow, and stern for dry bags, a cooler, or other gear.
-There is enough legroom for two paddlers in this inflatable.
+There are no built-in storage areas, like hatches or bungee storage, but there is room under the bow and stern for dry bags, a cooler, or other gear.
+In addition, there is enough legroom for two paddlers in this inflatable.

-The kayak is also equipped with two removable skegs, which helps the kayak track (go straight).
+The kayak has two removable skegs, which help the kayak track (go straight).

-The kayak comes with everything you need to hit the water, two paddles, a hi-output hand pump, carry bag, footrests, and two removable skegs.
+The kayak has everything you need to hit the water, two paddles, a hi-output hand pump, a carry bag, footrests, and two removable skegs.

 Adjustable mounting bracket